backstage/backstage/docs/plugins/composability.md

 ```

 Given the above binding, using `useRouteRef(headerLinkRouteRef)` within the
-`barPlugin` will let us create a link whatever path the `FooPage` is mounted at.
+`barPlugin` will let us create a link to whatever path the `FooPage` is mounted
+at.

 Note that we are not importing and using the `RouteRef`s directly in the app,
 and instead rely on the plugin instance to access routes of the plugins.
 This is